nnzine/inspos/content-exploration/not-random.md

 end
 ```

+Run this and ou should get four repeating beeps looping.
+Now change the `42` to `43` and run it again -- you'll get a different "random" sequence.
+Now change it back to `42`.... and you're back to the first sequence!
+You have a whole lot of integers to choose from, so try out a bunch to see what different sounds you get.

 This is pretty fun, but even better would be to have some other parts playing at the same time.
-Here we can generalize a bit, adding in a bass line:
+We'll give each part its own seed; that way you can modify one seed and explore while the other voices remain unchanged.
+Let's generalize a bit, building some general functions and adding in a bass line:

 ```lua
 -- Build a "random" sequence of frequencies